 Scheduling Twitter posts with Planable vs. scheduling natively

-Planable is a scheduling tool that allows you to manage all your tweets over multiple Twitter accounts in one place (plus manage 6 other social media platforms).
+Planable is a scheduling tool that allows you to plan all your tweets over multiple Twitter accounts you manage in one place (plus manage 7 other social media platforms).
 With Planable, you can easily plan, preview, and schedule your Twitter posts in advance.

 - Schedule Recurring Tweets